lunarys/node-red-teamspeak/README.md

 # Dev

-Use `docker-compose up` to run a empty instance of node-red, exec into the container and install the nodes:
+Use `docker compose up` to run a empty instance of node-red, exec into the container and install the nodes:

 ```
 docker exec node-red-ts-dev npm i /mnt